QaisarAbbas2024/Harvard-CS50x-Puzzle-Day-2025/README.md

 ## 📷 Glimpses of our Team Work in the Event

-We held many focused team discussions on Zoom to solve the puzzles like **The Blind Maze, Wavelength and Code Names** on **April 5, 2025 at 7:00 PM**.
+We held many focused team discussions on Zoom to solve the puzzles like **Powers of Two, The Blind Maze, Wavelength, Code Names and all others** from **April 4-7, 2025**.
 It was an incredible session for sharpening spatial reasoning and team synergy!
 Here are a few snapshots from our live Zoom sessions depicting our collaboration journey.: